The King of Fighters '94

 REVIEW

 The King of Fighters '94 is the first installment of what would later become SNK's longest-running and most successful fighting series.
 KOF 94's premise alone is simply epic, especially for fans of SNK's earlier hand-to-hand 2D fighting games.
 "The Future is Now"...
-3-on-3 battles featuring SNK's most well known characters from arcade hits such as Fatal Fury and Art of Fighting!
+3-on-3 battles featuring SNK's most well known characters from arcade hits such as Fatal Fury and Art of Fighting.
 In addition, "reimagined" versions of characters from other classic Neo Geo games (such as Psycho Soldier and Ikari Warriors) also make their fighting game debuts in '94.

-Team Fatal Fury here to represent!
+Team Fatal Fury is here to represent!

 Players can choose from one of 8 different teams (representing a different country), each consisting of 3 members.
 King of Fighters '94 plays like a staple 2D fighting game, using a simple 4-button control scheme with the staple punch and kick commands.
 However, KOF '94 offers up some unique gameplay mechanics, including: Evading, Bop Attacks and Super Meter Charging.
-Comparably to Capcom's latest fighting game effort in 1994, Super Street Fighter 2 Turbo, KOF '94 offered something very distinguishable to the genre... although, KOF '94's gameplay definitely felt pretty "stiff" compared to Capcom's iconic franchise (among other titles).
-However, what KOF '94 lacked in smoothness, it made up for in "style" and arguably in its "advanced" gameplay engine for the time.
-KOF '94 was definitely ahead of its time.

-Along with the interesting gameplay elements, KOF '94 offers some pretty fun 3-VS-3 match-ups (non tag).
-Each team has their strengths and weaknesses, and unlike in the sequels, players can not pick individual characters... only teams.
-KOF '94's character roster was a rather decent size for the time, although the fact that players couldn't "customize" their teams was a definite flaw (something that was fixed in KOF '95).
+In addition to traditional and interesting gameplay elements, KOF '94 offers some pretty fun 3-VS-3 match-ups (non tag).
+Each team of three has their individual strengths and weaknesses, and unlike in the KOF sequels to come, players cannot pick individual characters... only pre-set teams.
+KOF 94's roster was an impressive size for the time, although the fact that players couldn't "customize" their teams was a definite flaw and hurt the game's overall replayability (something that was fixed in The King of Fighters '95).

 Graphically, KOF '94 presents "realistically proportioned" 2D character sprites, which actually brought something unique (and possibly refreshing to the fighting genre at the time.
 On the flipside, you could also say KOF 94's graphics were a bit drab and heavy on pixels.
 Any way you shake it, KOF '94 definitely wasn't the prettiest 2D fighter around in the mid 90's.
 The sound and music quality is also fairly mediocre.
 As a big fan of Samurai Shodown and Art of Fighting at the time, KOF 94's art style and (arguably) "gritty" in-game graphics and sound didn't really manage to impress me.
-(However, I later became a big fan of the series, after KOF '97 & KOF '98 arrived).
+(However, I later became a big fan of the series, after KOF '97 and KOF '98 arrived).

 Developer(s): SNK